MicrosoftDocs/powerquery-docs/powerquery-docs/sharepoint-onedrive-files.md

 ![Browse OneDrive... button inside the Connection settings window for the Excel connector](images/sp-browse-button.png)

 When you select this button, you'll be prompted to go through the authentication process.
-After finalizing this process, a new window appears with all the files inside the OneDrive for Business of the authenticated user.
+After completing this process, a new window appears with all the files inside the OneDrive for Business of the authenticated user.

 ![New window to browse the files from the OneDrive for Business of the authenticated user](images/sp-browse-window.png)